 Getting coverage on an older house is also a good idea as it guards against expensive repairs due to aging and wear and tear.
 While most plans don't cover existing issues in older homes, there are a few home warranties that cover pre-existing conditions—allowing repair services to be done at a reduced rate or no cost at all.

-How to Choose the Best Home Warranty Plan for You
+How to Choose the Best Home Warranty Plan for Your Needs

 When you're ready to purchase a home warranty plan, follow these steps to ensure you choose the best company for your needs.